hmchen47/DataScience/Notes/a09-FeatureSelect.md

 + Feature selection
   + a.k.a. variable selection, attribute selection or subset selection
-  + the process by which a data scienist selects automatically and manually a subset of relevant features to use in ML model building
+  + the process by which a data scientist selects automatically and manually a subset of relevant features to use in ML model building
   + selecting the best subset of attributes
     + most important
     + high contribution at the time of prediction making